fasafa/Phishing-URL-Classifier/README.md

 - **Training vs. Test Accuracy Comparison**
 - **Overfitting Issue**: Initially observed overfitting in some models.

+## Cross-Validation

+- Applied Stratified K-Fold Cross-Validation with 10 splits to ensure robust performance evaluation and avoid overfitting.

+- After cross-validation, Random Forest was finalized as the best model with:

+- Train Accuracy = 99.69%

+- Test Accuracy = 99.52%

+- Generalization Gap = 0.0017 (indicating no significant overfitting)

 ## Hyperparameter Tuning

-- Applied hyperparameter tuning to all models to improve performance.
+- Applied hyperparameter tuning to all models except the selected one (Random Forest), as it already achieved high accuracy.

 ### Best Performing Model
-- **Decision Tree** achieved an accuracy of **97%** after tuning.
+- **Random Forest** was finalized as the best-performing model due to its balance between accuracy and generalization.

 ### Final Model Validation
 - Compared training and test accuracy to confirm model performance and generalization.
--

 ### Limitations of the model:
 * Generalization Issues – Might fail on new phishing techniques or domains not in training data.
 * Class Imbalance – If legitimate URLs dominate, the model may favor non-phishing classifications.
 * Overfitting – If overly tuned to training data, it might perform poorly on unseen URLs.
-* Latency & Performance – Too slow for real-time use if complex, making deployment difficult.
+* Latency & Performance – Too slow for real-time use if complex, making deployment difficult..
 * Lack of Adaptive Learning – Phishing tactics evolve, and a static model may become outdated.
 * Lack of Real-Time Analysis – The model may not work effectively on live URLs without additional web-based features.
 * Static Analysis Constraint – Only analyzing the URL structure may miss phishing pages that dynamically load content.